estatewatch/estatewatch.github.io/content/estates/severnway.md

 Circa 50 homes on Severn Way Crescent in Brent are under threat of demolition.

 The crescent comprises two dozen post-war terraced Council homes which have been earmarked for redevelopment under the NEASDEN STATIONS GROWTH AREA development site in Brent's [Local plan.](https://www.brent.gov.uk/media/16411848/draft-local-plan-east.pdf)

+As of October 2024, the Local Plan has not been reviewed and the site allocation remains active.

 ---